 Being pain-free does not mean you are ready to play.
 Due to the impediment on regular movement as a result of injury, the layoff from sporting activity, the trauma of the injury and possible surgery (and scar tissue that formed as a result), final phase rehabilitation has to address the restoration of balanced movement patterns.

-Once the quality and safety of whole movement patterns around the previously injured joint area has been restored, the body is able to gain movement efficiency and functional strength from higher quantities and more dynamic forms of exercise.
-Now that the individual needs of the athlete has been addressed, training can again be tailored to the performance needs of his or her particular sport.
+Once the quality and safety of whole movement patterns around the previously injured joint area has been restored, the body is able to gain movement efficiency and functional strength from higher volumes and more dynamic forms of exercise.
+With a solid functional movement base, the individual athlete's training can again be tailored to the performance needs of his or her particular sport, with a lowered risk of future injury.

 As owner of Movement & Performance it is my passion to equip people with functional solutions to overcome pain, prevent injury, improve wellness and optimize sports performance in a wholesome and sustainable way.